from small one page howto to huge articles all in one place

 RETURN VALUE

 On success (all requested permissions granted), zero is returned.
-On error (at least one bit in mode asked for a permission that is denied, or some other error occurred), -1 is returned, and errno is set appropriately.
+On error (at least one bit in mode asked for a permission that is denied, or some other error occurred), -1 is returned, and errno is set to indicate the error.

 ERRORS